Beelzebold/Hideous-Wanderer/ReadMe.md

 Fire to stab.
 It's more powerful than the standard Wolf3D knife.

 #### ---PISTOL---
 The standard issue pistol.
-It's a Luger 9mm semi auto handgun.
-Luckily the clips for it are really hard to accidentally drop and really fast to reload.
+It's a Browning Hi-Power handgun.
+Luckily the mags for it are really hard to accidentally drop and really fast to reload.
 Fire to shoot.
 Altfire to reload.

 On top of that, there are a few weapons that you'll find around.

 #### ---SMG---
-A fully suppressed sub-machine gun.
+A fully suppressed MP-40 "Maschinen-Pistole" (sub-machine gun).
 Fully suppressed, fully automatic, fully inaccurate.
 Less accurate than the pistol, but it has a large mag capacity and deals more damage per shot.
 On top of that, if you can manage to stealth kill your target, it might not alert anybody.
 Fire to shoot, altfire to reload.

 #### ---CHAINGUN---